 For students intending to major in the sciences.
 Animal development and physiology, plant development and physiology, including photosynthesis.
 Final course of three-quarter series.
 Lab included.
-Prerequisite: Completed ENGL& 101 and MATH 099 with a grade of 2.0 or higher.
-CHEM& 161 with a 2.0 or higher or concurrent enrollment in CHEM& 161, or instructor permission.
+Prerequisite: ENGL& 101 with a grade of "C" or higher; and either placement into MATH& 141 OR co-enrolment with MATH& 141 OR completion of MATH& 141 with a grade of "C" or higher; and CHEM& 161 with a grade of "C" or higher (or concurrent enrollment).